 - To be cognizant of the surrounding area and maintain a six-foot distance from others

 - To not host or attend parties or social gatherings of more than 10 individuals

 - To disinfect personal areas and properly discard all trash upon entering and exiting every public workspace

 “The purpose of the pledge is to share clear guidelines that will help the College promote safety and health during the pandemic,” says Caudill.
 “It reinforces that the success of this upcoming year relies on all of us joining together in a collective effort.
 The pledge also reflects what our students expect from our community, laying out those expectations and asking that we all do our part in helping us achieve them.”

-Students, faculty and staff will be asked to take the pledge through a digital form accessible via the website go.cofc.edu/cougarpledge.
+Students, faculty and staff are asked to take the pledge through a digital form accessible via the website go.cofc.edu/cougarpledge.
 To show their support, campus members are encouraged to post their commitment to the pledge on social media using Cougar-inspired visuals and #CougarPledge.

 “We’re trying to make this a rallying cry for the campus community to say we’re all in this together and no one will be left behind,” says Turner.
 “No matter how big a challenge we face as a campus community, we always come out of it stronger.”